Get Your Best Mortgage Deal... FOR FREE!

 Getting a personal loan or a secured loan is the other main option when considering completing home improvements or extensions.

-Loans can be a good option for a number of people due to the short time it takes to get a decision on the amount that you can borrow and not having to have any collateral.
+Loans can be a good option for several people due to the short time it takes to decide on the amount that you can borrow and not having to have any collateral.

 We have come across many examples that people will get started on home improvements with the use of personal loans due to needing the funds quickly.
 Although the interest rates are often lower on a personal loan the term is also shorter leading to higher monthly repayments overall.
 Once the home improvements are completed the property may have increased in value giving the option to remortgage to a lower interest rate and lower monthly mortgage repayments as the loan-to-value is now lower.